Q. Is help available if my child is having trouble in class?

 Q. Who can my child contact if they experience difficulties such as depression and stress?

-A. Penn State Scranton offers psychological counseling services to students.
+A. Penn State Scranton offers counseling and psychological services to students.
 Contact Student Services at 570-963-2690 to learn more about these services and how to access them.

 Q. Whom should we contact to discuss disability issues/services?